anonymint/Traffic-Light-TF/README.md

 More details to come

-step 1
+I follow this step
 * setup config
 * setup train.py
 * setup freeze model
 * running on local before move to AWS
+* train model in AWS p2.xlarge
-* save models and copy it to project
+* freeze model and test it with sample images in notebook file